 Aim: This pilot study was conducted to document algal species diversity and to evaluate influence of environmental and anthropogenic factors on algal community structure in Kopili River.

-Methodology: Algal samples were collected from three selected study sites : Panimur, Kheroni and Chaparmukh along with the key water quality parameters such as pH, remperature, conductivity., etc. for a period of one year ( June 2023- May 2024).
+Methodology: Algal samples were collected from three selected study sites : Panimur, Kheroni and Chaparmukh along with the key water quality parameters such as pH, temperature, conductivity., etc. for a period of one year ( June 2023- May 2024).
 Standard procedures were followed for the identification, enumeration and diversity analysis.

 Results: A total of 64 ( Sixty four ) algal species were recorded, with Bacillariophyceae to be the most prevalent group, followed by Chlorophyceae, Cyanophyceae and Zygnematophyceae.
 Seasonal variation was evident with maximum diversity observed during the pre- monsoon season and reduced diversity observed during the monsoon, largely influenced by high sedimentation and discharge.